 GuideNepalTaxFDInvestingTDS

-Your bank quietly skims 5% off every rupee of interest your fixed deposit pays.
-Here's how the math works, why it's a final tax (not adjustable against your slab), and the one Rs 25,000 exemption that doesn't apply to your bank.
+Your bank skims 6% off every rupee of fixed-deposit interest.
+How the math works, why it's a final tax you can't adjust against your slab, and the exemption.

 A friend put Rs 5,00,000 into a one-year FD at 8% last Shrawan.
 The bank's app showed an expected maturity of Rs 5,40,000.